 Why do the Codes only set minimum standards of health and safety?
 What is meant by “minimum requirements”?

 Answer to question 6:

 In a world of limited resources and competitive markets, it is important that building infrastructure be provided in a cost-effective manner.
 On the other hand, regulators need building codes that establish realistic minimum acceptable standards to ensure safety and meet other objectives such as health, accessibility, building protection, and energy efficiency.

-The National Model Construction Codes are not best practice guides.
+The national model Codes are not best practice guides.
 By specifying particular minimum solutions acceptable to society at the time, they establish a level playing field that everyone can build to, cost-effectively.
 Many owners, designers and builders seek to achieve a higher standard than specified in the Codes, which is perfectly legitimate.
 By identifying the base line, the Codes provide a starting point that has broad agreement.